dohlee/torchbio/README.md

 # torchbio

-PyTorch utilities for AI application in biology :DNA:.
+PyTorch utilities for AI application in biology :dna:.

 ## Examples